Rental Licensing in Baltimore

 How Do I Know If My Landlord Is Licensed?

-If you have an eviction case against you and your landlord is unlicensed, you should obtain a printout proving it and bring it to court, as it may assist you in proving your case.
+If you have a failure to Pay Rent case against you and your landlord is unlicensed, you should obtain a printout and bring to court as proof as this may assist you in proving your case or getting it dismissed.